Ben Nighthorse Campbell: Senate

 The early 1990s marked a turning point in Campbell's political career.
 In 1992, after Senator Tim Wirth announced his retirement, Campbell won a three-way Democratic primary against former three-term Governor Richard Lamm and Boulder County Commissioner Josie Heath, who had been the party's nominee in 1990.
 During the primary campaign, Lamm supporters accused Heath of "spoiling" the election by splitting the vote of the party's left wing.
 Heath's campaign argued that it was Campbell who should not have run, because his voting record in Congress had been much more like that of a Republican.
 Campbell won the primary with 45% of the vote and defeated Republican State Senator Terry Considine in the general election.
 He was the first Native American elected to the United States Senate since Charles Curtis in the 1920s.

 In March 1995, after two years in office, Campbell switched parties from Democratic to Republican in the wake of publicized disputes he had with the Colorado Democratic Party.
 Campbell said the last straw was the Senate's defeat of the balanced-budget amendment, which he had championed since coming to Washington as a congressman in 1987.
 Others attributed the switch to personal hostility within the Democratic Party in Colorado.

 In 1998, Campbell was reelected to the Senate by what was then the largest margin in Colorado history for a statewide race.
 After winning reelection, Campbell identified as a moderate Republican, saying that his reelection "shows the moderate voices within the Republican Party are dominating".
-During President Bill Clinton's impeachment trail, Campbell voted to convict Clinton on both articles of impeachment against him; in his final statement before the vote, he said: "I took a solemn oath.
+During President Bill Clinton's impeachment trial, Campbell voted to convict Clinton on both articles of impeachment against him; in his final statement before the vote, he said: "I took a solemn oath.
 Simply speaking, the president did too.
 And, so even though I like him personally, I find I can only vote one way.
 And that is guilty on both articles."
-Clinton was acquitted on both counts as neither received the necessary two-thirds majority vote of the senators present for conviction and removal from office.
+Clinton was acquitted on both counts as neither received the necessary two-thirds vote of the senators present for conviction and removal from office.